Every Secret Thing (film): Plot

 It is revealed shortly after that Alice made a deal with the district attorney, and that all charges against her have been dropped while Rodrigo is arrested for the kidnapping and statutory rape.
-Porter and Jones watch in disgust and Alice revels in the media attention, and gives the speech she practiced about being an innocent victim of the justice system for the news cameras.
-Finally, the details of the ending of the first kidnapping are revealed.
+Porter and Jones watch in disgust as Alice revels in the media attention, and gives the speech she practiced about being an innocent victim of the justice system for the news cameras.
+Finally, the details of the first kidnapping are revealed.
 It shows Ronnie worrying about the baby, and begging Alice to let her take the baby back.
 Alice is then shown manipulating and forcing Ronnie into strangling the baby, running away as Ronnie does it.
 Horrified, Ronnie goes to Helen and confesses what has happened.
 Helen says that she can make sure that Alice is punished equally along with Ronnie, and we discover that it was Helen who gave Ronnie Alice's jack in the box, telling her to plant it at the scene of the crime.
 Finally, in the last scene we are again shown the porch on the day of the original kidnapping, except this time Alice is shown standing over the baby carriage instead of Ronnie.